 About Peppercorn Law

 At Peppercorn Law, we believe legal services should feel personal, not corporate.
-Founded by leasehold solicitor Ricky Coleman, a former partner at a respected regional firm, our firm is built on transparency and we deliver advice shaped by years of hands-on industry experience.
+Founded by leasehold solicitor Ricky Coleman, a former partner at a regional firm in Brighton, Peppercorn Law is built on advice shaped by years of hands-on industry experience within a nice area of law.

 We specialise exclusively in leasehold law - including lease extensions, collective enfranchisement, and right to manage - and offer a fixed-fee approach that gives clients certainty from the outset.
 We know that leaseholders often feel overwhelmed when navigating their rights, especially when facing landlords, local authorities, or managing agents with deep legal resources.
 That’s why we provide not only clear legal advice, but the reassurance of having an experienced property law specialist who genuinely understands the process and your priorities.